Borgor-Chefs/CompTIA-Notes/hardware/storage/Device Partitioning.md

 - requires a [[The BIOS#Universal Extensible Firmware Interface (UEFI)|UEFI BIOS]]
 - can have up to 128 partitions
-- supports a maximum partition size is over 9 billion TB
+- supports a maximum partition size of over 9 billion TB
-	- Windows can only support up to 256 TB partitions
+	- the maximum partition size for Windows is 256 TB
 - there is no such thing as extended partitions nor logical drives in GPT

 ### MBR (Master Boot Record)